Freya-Vivariums/Freya-hardware-legacy/README.md

 <br clear="right"/>

 >[!important]
->These modules played an important role in the development process of Freya.
+>These modules played an important role in the development and beta testing process of Freya.
 However, this hardware configuration is no longer supported and therefor not recommended.

 ## Installation
-When installing the Freya Core application, the installer prompts for the Hardware Interface option.
-So there's no need to install this manually.
-But should you want to install this component manually, it goes like this:
+The Freya Core installer will prompt you to select the hardware interface, so manual installation is not required.
+Should you prefer to install this component manually, follow these steps:
 ```
 wget -O install.sh https://github.com/Freya-Vivariums/Freya-hardware-legacy/releases/latest/download/install.sh;
 chmod +x ./install.sh;